What is Competitive Bidding?

 To the buyer

 Competitive bidding helps the buyers get the best price and contract terms for their proposals.
-It allows them to get the most qualified sellers of products and services while keeping costs on the low.
-They also get to work with sellers with a history of achievements and qualified to deliver specialized services.
+It allows them to get the most qualified sellers of products and services while keeping costs low.
+They also get to work with sellers with a history of achievements and that are qualified to deliver specialized services.

 To the seller

 Competitive bidding allows sellers to execute proposals they are familiar with and at a rate that they determine.
 It allows them to save on costs that they could’ve used to find potential buyers for their products or services.